- About Coverfox

 Is zero depreciation cover different from the standard cover?
 How?

 The biggest difference is that a zero depreciation cover promises full settlement coverage.
-On the other hand, standard comprehensive cover— i.e a plan that does not offer zero depreciation – tends to estimate the coverage based on the 'current value' of your vehicle.
+On the other hand, standard comprehensive cover tends to estimate the coverage based on the 'current value' of your vehicle.
 The current market price of your car plays an important role in the depreciation of the vehicle.

 If at all wrecked your car in accident, your standard policy will pay for the repair expenses after subtracting for depreciation.
 However, in a zero depreciation policy, your insurer pays without adding depreciation charges.

 I heard that zero depreciation cover is more applicable to new cars.
 Is it true?

 Usually, only new cars can avail the zero depreciation add-on.
 Insurance companies define a specific age limit when it comes to zero depreciation.
 In case your car happens to be older than the particular limit specified by them, then you won’t be eligible to use the add-on cover for your car.

 Is there any restriction on the number of claims?
 How does Zero dep policy affect claim settlement?